What Can You Do with a GIS Degree?

 - Natural Resource Manager: Natural resource managers use GIS to plan and manage land use for conservation purposes.
 They work to balance human activities with the preservation of natural resources.

 - Transportation Planner: Transportation planners use GIS to analyze traffic patterns, plan efficient transportation networks, and optimize routes for vehicles and public transit systems.

 - Emergency Management Specialist: GIS is crucial in emergency management to assess risk, plan evacuation routes, and coordinate disaster response efforts.

 - Geospatial Software Developer: If you have programming skills, you could develop GIS software, tools, and applications that help professionals work with spatial data more effectively.

 - Academic/Researcher: With a GIS degree, you could pursue research or academic careers, studying topics related to geography, spatial analysis, or cartography.

 - Geospatial Data Manager: Geospatial data managers oversee the collection, storage, and quality control of spatial data within organizations.

 Typical GIS Employers: Which Fields Can You Work In?

 Actually, there are too many to list.
-But based on job listings, here is a list of typical employers who employs GIS degree graduates:
+But based on job listings, here is a list of typical employers who hire GIS degree graduates: